edubart/minicoro/README.md

 The project is being developed mainly to be a coroutine backend for the [Nelua](https://github.com/edubart/nelua-lang) programming language.

+The library assembly implementation is inspired by [Lua Coco](https://coco.luajit.org/index.html) by Mike Pall.

 # Features

 - Stackful asymmetric coroutines.